 No personally identifiable information (PII) shall be transmitted to WSAC via email.
-All institutions must send information to WSAC via the secure email function or using CSAW.
+All institutions must send information to WSAC via the secure email function or using CSAW under Common > Messages And Files > Inbox.
+Click on Create a new secure message to WSAC located on the upper right hand corner of your screen.